dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0204.md

 [the private foundations]).
 Furthermore, some emerging or alternative institutions may demand more than integration or mainstreaming within the framework of existing institutions; they may demand substitution and subversion.
 When an alternative institution directly challenges and intends to subvert prevailing institutions, institutionalization may take a direct route and process.
 The following section offers a successful example of this type: the Communist revolution in China.

-Constructing Alternative Institutionalization: The Communist Revolution in China
+## 4.6 Constructing Alternative Institutionalization: The Communist Revolution in China

 When the Communist Party was first organized in the 1920s, it was clear that it was attempting to use both transforming strategies: infiltrating existing institutionalizing organizations when opportunities arose and/or 5 Women’s studies programs are not without their problems and controversies.
-Since the very early days, debates have raged over significant issues such as (a)「structurelessness」

-of networking both within and across campuses and its potential control by elites (Freeman 1972–1973); (b) the ideological split between the「socialist feminists」and「cultural feminists」(「Marxists」and「Matriarchs」), or feminist activities versus acade-micians, or practice versus theory (Boxer 1982); (c) the necessity or possible dominance of the construction of a feminist theory (Boxer 1982); and (d) the neglect of women of color and lesbians (Guy-Sheftall 1995).
+Since the very early days, debates have raged over significant issues such as (a)「structurelessness」of networking both within and across campuses and its potential control by elites (Freeman 1972–1973); (b) the ideological split between the「socialist feminists」and「cultural feminists」(「Marxists」and「Matriarchs」), or feminist activities versus acade-micians, or practice versus theory (Boxer 1982); (c) the necessity or possible dominance of the construction of a feminist theory (Boxer 1982); and (d) the neglect of women of color and lesbians (Guy-Sheftall 1995).

-Societal Transformations 201

 establishing alternative institutionalizing organizations when such opportunities were not available.
 In the end, it was the alternative institutionalizing organizations that helped transform the scale of the movement.
 It may be informative to describe in a brief historical account here how such strategies were implemented.